Bette Porter: Controversy

-In retrospect, however, viewers of both the original series and Generation Q have become more polarized over Bette's character, as well as her relationship with Tina, which fans have dubbed "TiBette".
 In 2015, Meg Ten Eyck criticized Bette's characterization on EveryQueer, citing that while Bette was depicted as the main breadwinner in the family with an education, a successful career and the one who did not carry Angelica, she refused to properly acknowledge Tina as an equal partner, repeatedly cheated on her and verbally and emotionally abused her whenever she questioned her power and authority, only used her position as a person of color for her own benefit, and was rarely held accountable for her actions by her friends while Tina was often ostracized from the group for similar reasons.
 Ten Eyck concluded that Bette was essentially written as the "man" in the relationship, comparing it to "masculinity and double standards", and used her gender and sexuality to get away with her bad behavior, and inspired fans of the series to behave the same way, while Tina was repeatedly written as "second fiddle" to Bette and never allowed to develop in her own way.
-Similar comments were made in 2021 following the second season of Generation Q, in which Tina had divorced Bette and was engaged to a butch woman, Carrie Walsh, but Bette's jealousy and abusive behavior towards both Tina and Carrie led to the engagement ending, and fans of the series were filmed celebrating after the finale's cliffhanger ending which teased Tina going back to Bette for the third time despite Bette's behavior, with the hashtag #TiBetteIsEndgame trending on social media.
-The Los Angeles Times condemned showrunner Marja-Lewis Ryan for her depiction of the dynamic between femme and butch lesbians, and fans of Bette and Tina were widely criticized for fat shaming and cyberbullying Rosie O'Donnell after she was cast as Carrie, while Showbiz Cheat Sheat cited numerous fans who expressed that they had grown tired of what they saw as the series glamourizing Bette and Tina's repetitive, immature and toxic storylines.
-In 2021, Melissa Girimonte placed Bette and Tina number 15 out of 25 on a list of the most romanticized toxic fictional couples ever, comparing them to other couples such as Ross Geller and Rachel Green, Belle and Beast, Edward Cullen and Bella Swan, and the Joker and Harley Quinn.
+Similar comments were made in 2021 following the second season of Generation Q, in which Tina had divorced Bette and was engaged to a butch woman, Carrie Walsh, but Bette's jealousy and abusive behavior towards both Tina and Carrie, to the point that Bette was visibly angry with Angie for choosing to wear Carrie's cufflinks instead of hers (often categorized as signs of emotional insecurity and Narcissistic personality disorder), led to the engagement ending, and fans of the series were filmed celebrating after the finale's cliffhanger ending which teased Tina going back to Bette for the third time despite Bette's behavior, with the hashtag #TiBetteIsEndgame trending on social media.
+The Los Angeles Times condemned showrunner Marja-Lewis Ryan for what was perceived as her unfair and superficial depiction of the dynamic between femme and butch lesbians by prioritizing outer beauty over inner beauty, and fans of Bette and Tina were widely criticized for fat shaming and cyberbullying Rosie O'Donnell after she was cast as Carrie, while Showbiz Cheat Sheat cited numerous fans who expressed that they had grown tired of what they saw as the series glamourizing Bette and Tina's repetitive, immature and toxic storylines and the show constantly depicting Tina as nothing more than a "grand prize" that Bette needed to win, a trope that had often been labelled by feminists as glorifying toxic masculinity when concerning heterosexual couples.
+In 2021, Melissa Girimonte placed Bette and Tina number 15 out of 21 on a list of the most romanticized toxic fictional couples ever, comparing them to heterosexual couples such as Ross Geller and Rachel Green, Belle and Beast, Edward Cullen and Bella Swan, and the Joker and Harley Quinn.